NicolasBelissent/nicos_blog/src/content/blog/cobbles-and-beers/index.md

 A loop of the iconic Roubaix track and we slowly made it to Finlay's friend's place who was hosting us for the night.
 Saturdays in Lille call for one thing: beers.
 We couldn't really say no, despite wanting the bed.

 Back at 1 a.m., up at 8.
 We woke early, grabbed burnt coffee in a PMU bar that still smelled like it had been pouring Kronenbourg hours before, and then rode into a headwind, racing just to stay on schedule.
 The Nord-Pas-de-Calais delivered everything it’s known for: endless flatland, potato farms, and stubborn grey skies.
 Fatigue blurred the ride; conversation faded.
 We tried to catch a train at Hazebrouck to skip some distance, but French rail strikes and delays kept us in the saddle.
-We pushed harder, fighting wind and time, and finally rolled back into our original meeting spot from day one: the one and only Dunkirk.
+We pushed harder, fighting wind and time, and finally rolled back into our original meeting spot from day one.

   <figure style="margin: 0; text-align: center;">
   <img src="/images/belgium-optimized/belg5.webp" alt="Zooming through the Fladers forests" style="max-width: 600px; width: 100%;">
 </figure>

 Given our respective rushes to catch our rides home, we unclipped, hugged and parted ways.
-Another great adventure, paving (or cobbling) the way for many more to come.
+Another great weekend adventure, paving (or cobbling) the way for many more to come.

 If you're interested in riding the route, check out these links.